What is a self-assessment?

 Strengths

-• Since my last performance review, I have attended a new sales training that helped me boost my sales percentage.
+- Since my last performance review, I have attended new sales training that has helped me increase my sales percentage.

-• By the end of the year, I aim to develop my communication skills by attending a public speaking course.
+- I aim to develop my communication skills by attending a public speaking course by the end of the year.

 Areas of improvement